ISIS: Eternal Goddess of Egypt and Rome

 244 x 170mm Perfect Bound (Paperback), 299 pages, RRP 14.99, ISBN 978191019102

-Advance* Orders – with free postage & packaging:
+Order now – with free postage & packaging:

 “Isis has the gift of universality.
 She is neither confined nor contained.
 Isis can respond to the various demands and expectations of each time and locality and can constantly be reinterpreted whilst retaining her important Egyptian soul and origins.
 Isis is infinitely adaptable; like a web of energy connecting many nodes she can embrace and encompass all, and each new addition strengthens and expands her web.” ~ Lesley Jackson